javascript-tutorial/en.javascript.info/5-regular-expressions/15-regexp-infinite-backtracking-problem/article.md

 1. `pattern:<\w+` -- is the tag start,
 2. `pattern:(\s*\w+=(\w+|"[^"]*")\s*)*` -- is an arbitrary number of pairs `word=value`, where the value can be either a word `pattern:\w+` or a quoted string `pattern:"[^"]*"`.

-That doesn't yet support the details of HTML grammer, for instance strings can be in 'single' quotes, but these can be added later, so that's somewhat close to real life.
+That doesn't yet support few details of HTML grammar, for instance strings in 'single' quotes, but they can be added later, so that's somewhat close to real life.
 For now we want the regexp to be simple.

 Let's try it in action: